The Mainland (Father Ted): Synopsis

 At the optician, Jack gets a new pair of glasses, only to immediately lose them to a crow again as he leaves.
 Wandering, he comes across a sign for an Alcoholics Anonymous meeting, mistaking it for a bar (due to only reading the word "drink").
 The attendees fail to understand the nature of Jack's relationship with alcohol, and interpret his wild shouts of "Drink!" as a plea for help.

 At the tea room, Mrs. Doyle and Mrs. Dineen have a great time reminiscing, but when the bill arrives, neither will let the other pay for their meal.
 They begin fighting, leading to both being arrested.
-Jack, meanwhile, enters a pub, and while ordering a drink, one of the attendees from the Alcoholics Anonymous meeting sees him and tries to stop him.
+Jack, meanwhile, enters a pub, but as he orders a drink, one of the attendees from the Alcoholics Anonymous meeting sees him and tries to stop him.
 Jack punches him out (off-screen), leading to him being taken away in an ambulance; Jack is then also arrested.

 Ted and Dougal arrive at the police station, where they are told either to pay £200, or the two would have to stay in jail overnight.
 Ted is initially ready to let them stay, but when Dougal tries to get his attention, loses his temper and pays the money he won in the bet.
-He then lays into Dougal for making him pay the money and embarrassing him, only for Dougal to respond that he forgot about the money and was trying to tell Ted the zipper on his trousers were down.
+He then lays into Dougal for making him pay the money and embarrassing him, only for Dougal to respond that he forgot about the money and was trying to tell Ted the zipper on his trousers was down.
 They return to Craggy Island, with Ted vowing never to go to the mainland again.

 Sometime later, Wilson is bike-riding across Craggy Island, and gets lost.
 He goes to the parochial house to get directions.
 Ted answers the door, and Wilson, shocked to see Ted yet again, utters "I don't believe it!"